Brian Young (American football, born 1977): Regular season

+Playoffs

 Coaching career

 On July 10, 2009, KTSM-TV, also known as NewsChannel 9, the NBC affiliate based in El Paso, Texas reported that he had retired from the NFL due to his injuries and was considering going into coaching.

 Though knee injuries ended Brian Young's playing career after nine seasons.
 He spent the 2009 and 2010 season with the Saints as an unpaid assistant coach intern.

 As of 2011, Young had become a paid defensive coach for the Saints.